Highlights from the Ratings and Financial Report for Match Group Inc. (MTCH)

 Is It Worth Investing in Match Group Inc. (NASDAQ :MTCH) Right Now?

-The average price from analysts is $135.41, which is -$5.97 below the current price.
+The average price from analysts is $145.22, which is $1.72 above the current price.
 MTCH currently public float of 73.46M and currently shorts hold a 17.46% ratio of that float.
-Today, the average trading volume of MTCH was 2.60M shares.
+Today, the average trading volume of MTCH was 2.59M shares.

 MTCH’s Market Performance